-To implement this policy, in 1991 Lee County amended its land development code using the following language:
+To implement this policy, in 1991 Lee County amended its land development using the following language:

-S2-48(2) When traffic on Pine Island Road between Burnt Store Road and Stringfellow Boulevard reaches 810 peak-hour annual average two-way trips, rezonings that increase traffic on Pine Island Road may not be granted.
+§2-48(2) When traffic on Pine Island Road between Burnt Store Road and Stringfellow Boulevard reaches 810 peak-hour annual average two-way trips, rezonings that increase traffic on Pine Island Road may not be granted.
 When traffic on Pine Island Road between Burnt Store Road and Stringfellow Boulevard reaches 910 peak-hour annual average two-way trips, residential development orders (pursuant to chapter 10) will not be granted unless measures to maintain the adopted level of service can be included as a condition of the development order.

 The wording in this section was taken almost verbatim from Policy 14.2.2.
 This has become problematic because it is not self-evident which kinds of rezonings will "increase traffic on Pine Island Road."
-The county's usual method for enforcing traffic regulations is to require a traffic study from a development applicant and then to make a decision based on that study, rather than on an independent evaluation of the facts.
-This approach delegates this important analysis to the private party having the biggest stake in its outcome and is not likely to result in a reasonable level of objectivity.
+The county's usual method for enforcing traffic regulations is to request a traffic study from a development applicant, and then make a decision based on that study rather than on an independent evaluation of the facts.
+Local experience has demonstrated that self-serving traffic studies can be written that ostensibly prove anything, making this method very unsatisfactory.